-Knowing how to revive dying lavender is important to have a healthy and colorful lavender plant.
+Knowing how to revive dying lavender is important to having a healthy and colorful lavender plant.

 Usually, a lavender plant needs revival for one of these reasons:

-- It has too much water and soil is not porous enough
+- It has too much water and the soil is not porous enough

 - Not enough sunlight

 - Soil is too fertile and pH is not ideal

 With lavender, you have to make sure that all the conditions are suitable year-round.
 Lots of sunlight, bi-weekly watering, and porous soil make the best combination for lavender plants.